wundergraph/cosmo/admission-server/README.md

   sign_key: 'sign_key'
 ```

-4. Wait for the log line that says "Config signature is valid"
+4. Wait for the log line that says "Config signature validation successful"